webqit/oohtml/explainer.md

 </body>
 ```

-Scoped HTML turns out the ideal, clean, modular naming convention compared to current class-based alternatives like [BEM](https://getbem.com).
+Scoped HTML turns out the ideal, clean, modular naming convention compared to current class-based alternatives like we saw [earlier](#features-missing-in-html-also-missing-in-web-components).

-Above, what we get is simply a hierarchy of scopes:
+Here, what we get is simply a hierarchy of scopes:

 ```html
 continents